What is Iyengar Yoga

 Within Iyengar Yoga, there’s also this fascinating idea that each asana has a gestation period.
 As you spend time in a pose, you get to know that asana more intimately, which then opens up avenues for personal reflection and meaningful insight.

-At the end of the day, there isn’t one right way.
-And there shouldn’t be!
+There isn’t one right way—and there shouldn’t be.
 The beauty of the Iyengar method is that it teaches us how to explore many options and call upon them if and when appropriate.

 4. Creativity